9 Different Types of Owls in Iowa

 6. Northern Saw-Whet Owl

-This species of owl has large yellow eyes and a small bill, giving it a unique look compared to other types of owls.
-They feed on small mammals, such as mice and voles, as well as insects and amphibians.
-Northern Saw-whet Owls are also types of owls in Iowa that may be heard calling during their breeding season and can be observed hunting at night.
+This species of owl has large yellow eyes and a small bill, giving it a unique look compared to other owls.
+It feeds on small mammals, such as mice and voles, insects, and amphibians.
+Northern Saw-whet Owls are also owls in Iowa that may be heard calling during their breeding season and can be observed hunting at night.

 7. Great Horned Owl

-The Great Horned Owl is one of the most iconic types of owls in Iowa.
+The Great Horned Owl is one of Iowa’s most iconic species.
 It is an impressive large owl with prominent ear tufts and bright yellow eyes.
-These owls are found in various habitats, ranging from woodlands to prairies, but prefer areas near water sources.
+These owls are found in various habitats, ranging from woodlands to prairies, but they prefer areas near water sources.

-They are active at night but can sometimes be spotted during the day when they are roosting or hunting.
-This species is an important part of Iowa’s ecosystem as it helps keep small mammal populations in check.
+They are active at night but can sometimes be spotted during the day when roosting or hunting.
+This species is an important part of Iowa’s ecosystem, helping to keep small mammal populations in check.

 8. Eastern Screech Owl

-The Eastern Screech Owl is one of the most widely distributed types of owls in Iowa.
-This small owl is known for its distinctive call and its ability to camouflage itself in its natural surroundings.
-Its body is typically grayish-brown or reddish-brown with fine bars of darker color, while its head is usually a bit darker than its body.
+The Eastern Screech Owl is one of Iowa’s most widely distributed owls.
+This small owl is known for its distinctive call and ability to camouflage itself in its natural surroundings.
+Its body is typically grayish-brown or reddish-brown with fine bars of darker color, while its head is usually darker than its body.

 Furthermore, its wingspan can reach up to 24 inches, and its average weight is around 5 ounces.
 It can be found in various habitats, including suburban and urban areas.
 However, it prefers deciduous forests where it can hunt small mammals, birds, reptiles, and insects.